 Queen Elizabeth II attends church after missing 2 weeks

-Queen Elizabeth II has attended church near her rural Sandringham estate, after missing the previous two Sundays due to ill health.
-The 90-year-old British monarch was applauded by well-wishers as she arrived by car at St. Mary Magdalene Church, 110 miles north of London.
+Britain's Queen Elizabeth II in a car with Prince Philip, arrives to attend the morning church service at St Mary Magdalene Church in Sandringham, England, Sunday Jan.
+8, 2017.
+The 90-year-old British monarch was applauded by well-wishers as she arrived by car at St. Mary Magdalene Church in eastern England.

 Discussions